Rath2601/core_java/README.md

 * types --> single, multilevel, hierarchical.
 * 1 Java doesn't support multiple inheritance (DIAMOND PROBLEM) . solved with interface.
 * In case of Interface method as private, static, default we can't override it.
-* In normal classes , private cant be overrided. other methods can have equal or greater visibility.
+* In normal classes , private/static cant be overrided. other methods can have equal or greater visibility.

    1.**protected** --> protected, default, public.
    2.**default** --> default, public.